Cats and plants: Why do cats nibble on plants at all?

-In addition, cats have a natural need for fiber to aid in digestion and stomach cleansing.
-Nibbling on certain plants can help meet this need and help them vomit up hairballs (bezoars) more easily.
-Cats' daily grooming results in a lot of loose hair ending up in the stomach, which then needs to be thrown out as hairballs.
-Cat grass, grown specifically for this purpose, is a popular option to meet this natural need.
+Furthermore, cats have a natural need for fiber, which aids digestion and stomach cleansing.
+Nibbling on certain plants can help meet this need and may also help them cough up hairballs (bezoars) more easily.
+Cat grass, which is specifically grown for this purpose, is a proven way to support this natural need and promote the cat's health.

 -